wcfrobert/wthisj/README.md

 In practice, the equation above is only good for preliminary estimates.
 Moment transfers are always present, and can arise from unequal spans, uneven load distribution, uneven stiffness, and many other reasons.
 It is not reasonable to assume zero moment transfer, especially at edge and corner columns.
 Concrete buildings are monolithic after all - there is no such thing as pinned in concrete design.

-To account for the effect of moment transfer, ACI-318 provides an equation that is vaguely reminiscent of the combined elastic stress formulas ($P/A + My/I$), but not exactly the same.
+To account for the effect of moment transfer, ACI-318 provides an equation that is vaguely reminiscent of the combined elastic stress formulas ($P/A + My/I$).

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$

+Please note that although there is a $\pm$ sign for the second term, it is not always the case that both positive and negative unbalanced moments are possible.
+For example, an edge column will always have unbalanced moment on one-side.

 Below is an illustration of the superposition of shear stresses from the [Macgregor Textbook](https://www.amazon.com/Reinforced-Concrete-Mechanics-Design-6th/dp/0132176521) (slightly modified).
 Dr. MacGregor is my superhero and I absolutely love his textbook, not least because he is also Canadian.

 <p align="center"><img src="./doc/theory7.png" width="100%"></p>

-Please note that although there is a $\pm$ sign for the second term, it is not always the case that both positive and negative unbalanced moments are possible.
-For example, an edge column will always have unbalanced moment on one-side.

 Let's go through the variables in the second term one-by-one.